Bat-and-ball games: Gilli Danda

-Gilli Danda (which is related to several other traditional games in other parts of the world) is an Indian game with similarities to baseball and cricket.
+Gilli Danda (which is related to several other traditional games in other parts of the world) is a South Asian game with similarities to baseball and cricket.
 The aim of the game is for the batter to knock a stick on the ground up into the air using a stick held in the hand, and then to hit the airborne stick as far as possible.
 The batter is out if the stick is caught by a player on the other team before it touches the ground.
 Points are earned either based on the distance the stick travels, or by the batter running to a designated area while the fielders collect the batted stick and throw it back to the hitting area to try to get the batter out.
 The game ends after each team has batted once, with each team batting until all of its players are out.